RaviTella/PlayJavaAzureCosmosSQL/README.md

  * Create a Cosmos DB collection for SQL API

 ## Then:
-* Update the following properties in application.cong for PlayJavaReadingListWebApp
+* Update the following properties in application.cong for PlayJavaReadingListWebApp with your Cosmos DB connection information
   - endPoint
   - key
   - dataBase